 If there’s no cell coverage and it’s such a giant busy place, how do we coordinate ourselves?

 A camp whiteboard, random check-ins, and luck.
 Always be prepared to venture out on your own and not be tied to specific plans too much: plans and schedules are notoriously difficult to maintain (everything is on”playa time”).
 Making friends, which can be for a minute or for the week, is easier than any other place I’ve been, so count on that!

 - Fill out this short form.
 Go do it now!

-- Mark out August 30th to September 7th in your calendar.
+- Mark out the event dates of August 30th to September 7th in your calendar.

 - Begin recruiting some family and friends to try for tickets on your behalf.

 - Check out the Personal Gear List FAQ and start thinking about what you’ll need.

 - Sign up for The Jackrabbit Speaks newsletter.